-In the WFS model, nonprofits provide an integrated or “bundled” set of three core services, to assist clients in improving financial management and building assets.
+Under the WFS model, nonprofits provide an integrated or “bundled” set of three core services to assist clients in improving financial management and building assets.
 WFS is not a stand-alone program but is integrated into a nonprofit’s existing programs, staffing and client base.
 Coaching is an integral component of service delivery to help clients set goals, develop plans and change behavior over time.
-Evaluation of the WFS model has shown that clients who receive bundled services are 3 to 4 times more likely to achieve a significant economic outcome (increased income, decreased debt, purchase of home/car, improved credit score, etc.).
+Evaluations of the WFS model nationally has shown that clients who receive bundled services are three to four times more likely to achieve a significant economic outcome (increased income, decreased debt, purchase of home/car, improved credit score, etc.).

 The Working Families Success Network of North Texas